emarekica/js/Jonas/pig-game/NOTES.md

   ```
 ___

-## Step 6 - Check for reaching 100 points
+## 7 - Check for reaching 100 points

 -- when that happens, game is over = no more reaction to click events
 -- assign `player--winner` class